Syllabus: CEWA 568

 You are encouraged to work together on homeworks and collaborate, but you must turn in your own assignments with your own work.

-Make sure that your name and the assignment number are at the top of your notebook file in markdown text.
+Coding assignments should include your name and the assignment number at the top of the notebook (ipynb) file in markdown text.
 Your answers should be clearly labeled and written in markdown cells of the notebook.

 Submit your completed homework assignments via Canvas by uploading: